CommonAccord/Cmacc-Org/Doc/G/ABA-HR-Business-MCC/ClauseLibrary01.md

 ObligationToCombatAbuse.1.Ti=Human Rights Due Diligence

+ProofersNote=There seems to be an unclosed "(or" in the following clause.
+Please check the text and correct as necessary.

 ObligationToCombatAbuse.1.1.sec=Buyer and Supplier each covenants to establish and maintain a human rights due diligence process appropriate to its size and circumstances to identify, prevent, mitigate and account for how each of Buyer and Supplier addresses the impacts of its activities on the human rights of individuals directly or indirectly affected by their supply chains, consistent with the 2011 United Nations Guiding Principles on Business and Human Rights.
-Such human rights due diligence shall be consistent with guidance from the Organisation for Economic Co-operation and Development for the applicable party’s sector (or, if no such sector-specific guidance exists, shall be consistent with the 2018 OECD Due Diligence Guidance for Responsible Business Conduct (the “OECD Due Diligence Guidance”).
+Such human rights due diligence shall be consistent with guidance from the Organisation for Economic Co-operation and Development for the applicable party’s sector (or, if no such sector-specific guidance exists, shall be consistent with the 2018 OECD Due Diligence Guidance for Responsible Business Conduct (the “{DefT.OECD_Due_Diligence_Guidance}”).

 ObligationToCombatAbuse.1.2.sec={Buyer_and_Supplier_each//Supplier} shall and shall cause each of its {shareholders/partners, officers, directors, employees, agents//agents} and all subcontractors, consultants and any other person providing staffing for Goods or services required by this Agreement (collectively, such party’s “{DefT.Representatives}”) to disclose information on all matters relevant to the human rights due diligence process in a timely and accurate fashion to {the_other_party//Buyer}.